 4. Choosing where to advertise

-Consider traditional media
+Consider traditional print and broadcast media

 - National newspapers offer high circulation, low cost per reader, prestige and flexibility.
 But ads are expensive and have a short life span.

 - Local papers, freesheets and community magazines can be ideal for local advertising.
-They have the geographical focus needed for local shops and services, are inexpensive per ad and are good for test marketing.
+They have the geographical focus needed for local shops and services, are inexpensive per ad, and are good for test marketing.

 - Local radio and cinema advertising may be useful for selling to the local public.
 You can target different listeners at different times of day, at fairly low advertising rates.
 Cinema ads can be effective for retailers and restaurants.